-Guidelines for the Management of Traumatic Dental Injuries: 1.
+International Association of Dental Traumatology Guidelines for the Management of Traumatic Dental Injuries: 1.
 Fractures and Luxations of Permanent Teeth

 Traumatic dental injuries (TDIs) of permanent teeth occur frequently in children and young adults.
-Crown fractures and luxations are the most commonly occurring of all dental injuries.
-Proper diagnosis, treatment planning and followup are important for improving a favorable outcome.
-Guidelines should assist dentists and patients in decision making and for providing the best care effectively and efficiently.
-The International Association of Dental Traumatology (IADT) has developed a consensus statement after a review of the dental literature and group discussions.
-Experienced researchers and clinicians from various specialties were included in the group.
-In cases where the data did not appear conclusive, recommendations were based on the consensus opinion of the IADT board members.
-The guidelines represent the best current evidence based on literature search and professional opinion.
-The primary goal of these guidelines is to delineate an approach for the immediate or urgent care of TDIs.
-In this first article, the IADT Guidelines for management of fractures and luxations of permanent teeth will be presented.
-(Dental Traumatology 2012;28:2–12; doi: 10.1111/j.1600-9657.2011.01103.x) Accepted January 7, 2012.
+Crown fractures and luxations of these teeth are the most commonly occurring of all dental injuries.
+Proper diagnosis, treatment planning, and follow up are important for achieving a favorable outcome.
+Guidelines should assist dentists and patients in decision making and in providing the best care possible, both effec-tively and efficiently.
+The International Association of Dental Traumatology (IADT) has developed these Guidelines as a consensus statement after a comprehensive review of the dental literature and working group discussions.
+Experienced researchers and clinicians from various specialties and the general dentistry community were included in the working group.
+In cases where the published data did not appear conclusive, recommendations were based on the consensus opinions of the working group.
+They were then reviewed and approved by the members of the IADT Board of Directors.
+These Guidelines represent the best current evidence based on literature search and expert opinion.
+The primary goal of these Guidelines is to delineate an approach for the immediate or urgent care of TDIs.
+In this first article, the IADT Guidelines cover the management of fractures and luxations of permanent teeth.
+The IADT does not, and cannot, guarantee favorable outcomes from adherence to the Guidelines.
+However, the IADT believes that their application can maximize the probability of favorable outcomes.
+(Dental Traumatology 2020;36:314-330; doi: 10.1111/edt.12578) Received May 19, 2020 | Accepted May 19, 2020.